 New research from Center Parcs has today revealed that red squirrels are becoming a rarer sight for Britons than feared, with a quarter (25%)* of adults and over half of children (58%) admitting they have never seen one.

-Tellingly, two in ten (19%) children under the age of eight think squirrels only exist in fictional books, TV programmes and films.
+Tellingly, 2 in 10 (19%) children under the age of eight think squirrels only exist in fictional books, TV programmes and films.

-However, only half (53%) of the adults polled would consider red squirrels to be a declining species, with one in ten thinking they’ve just moved to another country.
+However, only half (53%) of the adults polled would consider red squirrels to be a declining species, with 1 in 10 thinking they’ve just moved to another country.
 Half of people (51%) on the other hand, were able to correctly identify that the key reason red squirrels are dying out is due to the deadly disease – squirrel pox – carried by their grey cousins.

-Jerry Moss has worked with a carpenter to create a truly spectacular feeding station for the red squirrels, which is identical to the plush Woodland Lodges seen at Center Parcs’ Whinfell Forest.
-Complete with a living room, dining table, bedroom, bathroom and kitchen kitted out with all the essentials (including a quintessential chalkboard!), the red squirrels are now dining in style.
+Jerry has worked with a carpenter to create a truly spectacular feeding station for the red squirrels, which is identical to the plush Woodland Lodges seen at Center Parcs Whinfell Forest.
+Complete with a living room, dining table, bedroom, bathroom and kitchen, kitted out with all the essentials (including a quintessential chalkboard!), the red squirrels are now dining in style.

 The lodge, which has been created entirely out of squirrel safe materials, boasts a hidden trough which is filled with delicious nuts for the squirrels to graze on throughout the day and will stay in Whinfell Forest for the bushy-tailed creatures to use.